AlessandroMinali/rye/views/extra.md

     end
 I won't go into details but this final `:on` call will always match since `:also` resets the state just before it and `:default` is always `true`.
 This means that every response from our app will at least give us the content of one `:info` call!
 Neat.

 Hopefully you now have a feel of how the rum router works in deciding on what to render for the user.
-Test your knowledge and see if you can work through what happens on each of these requests to our app:
+Test your knowledge and see if you can work through what happens on each of these requests to our app (before clicking them and finding out):

  - <a href="http://localhost:9292/foo/bar" target="_blank">http://localhost:9292/foo/bar</a>
  - <a href="http://localhost:9292/foo/test" target="_blank">http://localhost:9292/foo/test</a>